“Customers are no longer buying products and services– they are buying experiences delivered via the products and services.” – Gregory Yankelovich

-According to the 2011 Customer Experience Impact Report (CEI) [check out the report in PDF], 89% of customers started doing business with a competitor following a poor customer experience.
+According to the Customer Experience Impact Report (CEI), 89% of customers started doing business with a competitor following a poor customer experience.
 If you put that statistically, you stand a chance of losing 9 out of 10 dissatisfied customers, which, if realized, could dramatically increase your churn.

-Great customer experience helps retain more customers, since they feel comfortable doing a business transaction with the brand, and don’t find any motivation to look elsewhere.
-It also builds up brand loyalty, thereby increasing repeat-purchases and order sizes.
+Great customer experience helps retain more customers, since they feel comfortable doing a business transaction with the brand and have no motivation to look elsewhere.
+It also builds up brand loyalty, thereby increasing repeat purchases and order sizes.

 It’s worth noting that delivering great customer experiences does not mean delivering a flawless customer experience.
-Of course, if you’re going to serve a lot of customers, the complaints are going to increase, like overcharging customers for instance.
-What matters is not the problem, but how you choose to listen to the customer and solve that problem.
+Of course, if you’re going to serve a lot of customers, the complaints will increase, like overcharging customers, for instance.
+What matters is not the problem itself, but how you choose to listen to the customer and solve that problem.

 If you’re wondering how such empathy turns into profitability, an independent research by Frederick Reichheld of Bain & Company [see the research results in PDF] (the inventor of NPS) states that increasing customer retention by a mere 5% leads to a whopping 25% – 95% jump in profits.

 In other words, a customer values the experience a lot more than competitive pricing, heavy discounts, or any other marketing incentives.
 When they decide to make the next purchase, their decision won’t be affected much by whether you’re offering a great deal, but majorly by how you’re treating them and how they feel about your brand.

 Referring again to the American Express Survey, over 96% of dissatisfied customers don’t voice their complaints because brands create unnecessary barriers between them and customers, making it hard for customers to get a quick resolution.